 It didn’t take long for investigators to zero in on John Diamond.
 His affair with Michelle was known by many, and his name had come up several times.

 When Lourdes Diamond told police that she was at home with her husband watching a movie, police were disappointed.
 Then she told them that about 9 p.m. on that evening, he got a call and suddenly left the residence.
 Lourdes told police that he changed his clothes, bundled up in winter outerwear, and said he was going to the barracks.

 Lourdes had told police the call came in on John’s cell phone, and records confirmed that he had, in fact, received a call—a call from Michelle.
 Michelle, during questioning on December 20, denied that she made such a call.

 Investigators later learned that John had borrowed a Smith & Wesson Model 5906 from a friend just a couple of days before the murder.
 It was the same kind of weapon used to gun down Marty Theer.
 In February 2001, John reported a break-in of his car during which he claimed his friend’s gun was stolen.
 It would turn out to be a major mistake for John Diamond.

 On March 15, 2001, Army officials charged him with premeditated murder, conspiracy, and obstruction of justice.
-The Army had no jurisdiction over civilians, but strongly encouraged civilian police to press charges against Michelle.
+The Army had no jurisdiction over civilians, but it strongly encouraged civilian police to press charges against Michelle.

 In August 2001, John’s Court Martial began.
 While on the witness stand, Michelle, at the advice of her attorney, invoked her Fifth Amendment rights with every question.
 A six-panel military jury convicted John Diamond on all counts.

 Fayetteville police continued to build a strong case Michelle.
 She, however, wasn’t waiting around and moved to New Orleans.
 By the time a grand jury handed down an indictment of first-degree murder against Michelle in May 2002, she had fled her Louisiana residence and was now a wanted fugitive.